Kin The Know

 If your blocked duct doesn't resolve on its own, you may need to visit your doctor to have this duct drained using a sterile needle.

-It's why we created our Nipple Balm, a natural and nourishing blend of avocado oil, lanolin and shea butter to build up skin elasticity, prevent chafing and repair nipple cracking.
+That's why we created our Nipple Balm, a natural and nourishing blend of avocado oil, lanolin and shea butter to build up skin elasticity, prevent chafing and repair nipple cracking.
 It also helps to combat dryness and is safe to leave on for feeds, so you don't need to wipe it off.

 Milk drainage

 Another common cause of a blocked duct is poor milk draining.
 Usually, this is caused by the way your baby is attached to your breast tissue.
-If they don't have a deep latch and good attachment, your breast milk might not be draining correctly and causing blockages in your ducts.

 Breastfeeding positions can take a bit of practice to get right.
 In broad terms, some of the signs of a good latch include: